adbertram/powerpoint_context_extractor/README.md

 ## Overview

-PowerPoint Context Extractor is a collection of Python scripts designed to extract and analyze various elements from PowerPoint (.pptx) files.
+PowerPoint Context Extractor is a modular Python toolkit designed to extract and analyze various elements from PowerPoint (.pptx) files.
 It provides tools to extract:

 - **Slide Notes**: Detailed presenter notes from each slide
 - **Animations**: Animation sequences, effects, and transitions